SeldonIO/alibi-detect/doc/source/overview/saving.md

 # Saving and Loading

 Alibi Detect includes support for saving and loading detectors to disk.
-To save a detector, simply call the `save_detector` method and provide a path to a directory (a new one will be created if it doesn't exist):
+To save a detector, simply call the {func}`~alibi_detect.saving.save_detector` method and provide a path to a directory (a new one will be created if it doesn't exist):

 ```python
 from alibi_detect.od import OutlierVAE